SOUTH DAKOTA ASSOCIATION OF RURAL WATER SYSTEMS

 USDA Circuit Riders

-Circuit Riders provide the primary assistance to small communities to operate safe and clean drinking water supplies—and comply with water regulations.
-This assistance protects the sizeable investment the federal government has made in rural water infrastructure.
+Since 1980, Circuit Riders have provided the primary assistance to small communities for the operation of safe and clean drinking water supplies and compliance with water regulations.
+This assistance protects the sizable investment the federal government has made in rural water infrastructure.
 Circuit Riders are in the field everyday helping systems with compliance, operations, maintenance, management, disaster response and training.
 The Circuit Rider program has long been one of USDA’s most successful public-private partnerships, efficiently and effectively using appropriated funds to provide technical assistance and training to rural communities through state based nonprofit associations.

 USDA Farm Service Agency Grassroots Source Water Protection

-Small and rural communities rely on local/on-site technical assistance and training for compliance with the myriad of federal EPA regulations, avoiding EPA fines, and operating drinking water and wastewater supplies.
-According to small and rural communities, this EPA funded local initiative is the most effective environmental protection efforts for drinking water & wastewater, ground water, source water, and compliance with the Safe Drinking Water Act and Clean Water Act.
+Since 1977, Small and rural communities have relied on local/on-site technical assistance and training for compliance with the myriad of federal EPA regulations, avoiding EPA fines, and operating drinking water and wastewater supplies.
+According to small and rural communities, EPA-funded local initiatives are the most effective environmental protection efforts for drinking water & wastewater, ground water, source water, and compliance with the Safe Drinking Water Act.
 Small communities want to ensure quality water and stay in compliance—rural water provides them the shared technical resources to do it.
-Next year, the need for rural water assistance will greatly increase with the expansion of federal water regulations.

 Office Hours: M-F 8:00am - 4:30pm